 The 10-second takeaway

-For the quarter ended April 1 (Q1), Cummins beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Cummins beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share improved significantly.
+Compared to the prior-year quarter, revenue increased slightly.
+GAAP earnings per share dropped.

-Cummins reported revenue of $4.47 billion.
-The 13 analysts polled by S&P Capital IQ predicted net sales of $4.40 billion on the same basis.
-GAAP reported sales were 16% higher than the prior-year quarter's $3.86 billion.
+Cummins reported revenue of $4.53 billion.
+The 16 analysts polled by S&P Capital IQ hoped for revenue of $4.25 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.